munyari/machine-learning/projects/capstone/proposal.md

 ### Solution Statement

-Solving this problem would require successfully identifying the relationship between funding from the government on one hand, and low costs for students and high completion rates on the other.
-If I can find the relationship between government aid funding and institutional performance, I should be able to show in which conditions increasing funding will have little to no impact and is therefore wasteful.
+Solving this problem would require successfully identifying the relationship between funding from the government on one hand, and costs for students and completion rates on the other.
+If I can find the relationship between government aid funding and institutional performance, this will give some indication of the conditions where aid spending is most useful, and the conditions where increasing funding will have little to no impact and is therefore wasteful.

+Because my desired output variables are continuous (graduation rates and tuition costs), I will need to make use of regression.
+I will employ several different regression algorithms and compare their performance.
+The algorithms I intend to explore are stochastic gradient descent, AdaBoost, support vectors and random forests.
+I have no reason to believe any of these algorithms is particularly well-suited to this problem, so I've chosen a variety of algorithms so that I may compare their performance.

 ### Benchmark Model

-As a benchmark, we will assume that total government aid is linearly related to completed rates and tuition costs.
-That is, a doubling of government aid leads to a doubling of completion rates and a halving of tuition costs.
-This is then easily measurable -- controlling for other variables, we can confirm this model by observing that similar schools with different amounts of total aid have proportional completion rates and tuition costs.
+As such, I will use ordinary least squares
+(OLS) regression as the benchmark model.
+I will compare each of my chosen models to this benchmark using the evaluation metrics described below.

 ### Evaluation Metrics